jonathancuriel76/FlexibleUI/README.md

 5. Now any Image that points to that Data will have it's settings updated by the Scriptable Object Data.

 * See Sample Scene in the project for examples of Image, Button and Text Mesh Pro (TMP) Data being used.
+* If you want to only install the scripts then download the FlexibleUI package and import into your project.